 Investments whose values are based simply on quoted market prices in active markets are classified within level 1.
-As at 31 December 2022 and 2021, it was the opinion of the Trustee that none of the Unit Trust's investments fell into level 1 category.
+As at 31 December 2023 and 2022, it was in the opinion of the Trustee that none of the Unit Trust's investments fell into level 1 category.

 Financial instruments being traded in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs would be classified within level 2.
 As level 2 investments include positions that are not traded in active markets, and/or are subject to transfer restrictions, valuations are discounted to reflect illiquidity and/or non-transferability, which are generally based on available market information.
-As at 31 December 2022 and 2021, it was the opinion of the Trustee that none of the Unit Trust's investments fell into level 2 category.
+As at 31 December 2023, it was in the opinion of the Trustee that none of the Unit Trust's investments fell into level 2 category.

 Investments classified within level 3 have significant unobservable inputs as they are traded infrequently.
 As observable prices are not available for these securities, the Investment Advisor has used valuation techniques to derive the fair value.
-As at 31 December 2022 and 2021, it was the opinion of the Trustee that all of the Unit Trust's investments fell into level 3 category.
+As at 31 December 2023, it was in the opinion of the Trustee that all of the Unit Trust's investments fell into level 3 category.